 “A lot of folks were turning over rocks and looking in places and concentrating on efforts where those tips were coming in from,” George said.

 An anonymous tip led police to the railroad tracks Wednesday.
-George said officers arrived on scene in about a minute, and said his department had more officers available to respond, thanks to a SWAT team training that had already been scheduled.
+George said officers arrived on scene in about a minute.
+The department had a larger number of officers available to respond, thanks to a SWAT team training that had already been scheduled.

 “We converted those folks from a training day to a search team,” he said.